patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Ansible/Ansible.md

 ---

 import Ansible from '@patternfly/react-component-groups/dist/dynamic/Ansible';
+import { FunctionComponent } from 'react';

 The **Ansible** component displays the Ansible project logo, with a support status style.

 ### Ansible supported

 By default, the Ansible logo displays as normal and in full color, meaning that it is supported.

 ```js file="./AnsibleSupportedExample.tsx"